 Below you will find all our attempts at imaging the Eagle Nebula.
 Our first image was taken in July 2016 with our stock DSLR camera.
-Our most recent attempt was done in the Summer of 2020 and was the focus of the 14th Episode of Galactic Hunter!
+Our most recent attempt was done in the Summer of 2023 and was our first light with a RASA 8!

 Shortly after being done with our image of the Eagle Nebula, we decided to combine our data with two other sets of data taken by two friends here in Vegas, Tim (Link to Astrobin) and Patrick (Link to Astrobin).
 We did this as a fun test to see what we could expect from 24 hours of data versus 8 hours, and the result turned out pretty good!